SymTrioS/Prime-M35P/ReadMe.md

 - Memory: 256 KB Flash, 32 KB SRAM;
 - External storage: 8 MB SPI Flash (W25Q64), 8 KB I²C EEPROM (M24C64);
 - Integrated analog peripherals: 3×12-bit DAC, 5×12-bit ADC, 6×16-bit ADC channels;
-- Communication interfaces: UART, SPI, I²C, CAN, GPIO;
+- Communication interfaces: USB, UART, SPI, I²C, CAN, GPIO;
+- 6 pins of a 16-bit ADC, 5 pins of a 12-bit ADC, as well as three pins of a 12-bit DAC (multiplexed with 12-bit ADC) are output to the external connector;
+- SPI/GPIO pins are connected to the other part of the connector, which can be used to connect the SPI display;
+- A receiver-transmitter with a CAN interface with contacts on an external connector is connected to the microcontroller, with the possibility of connecting a built-in 120 ohm load resistor;
 - Debug interface: CMSIS-DAP via USB Type-C;
 - Display support: SPI/GPIO connector for external SPI-displays;
 - Firmware format: Intel HEX (`.hex`)